Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents: Experimental Evaluations

 \textbf{SCoBots learn competitive policies (Q1).}\\ We present human-normalized (HN) scores of both SCoBot and deep agents trained on each investigated game individually in Fig.~\ref{fig:scobots_rl_results} (left).
 Numerical values are provided in Tab.~\ref{tab:exp-score-general} (\cf App.~\ref{app:pong_mis}).
 We observe that SCoBot agents perform at least on par with deep agents on all games, even slightly outperform these on $5$ out of $9$ (namely, Asterix, Boxing, Kangaroo, Seaquest and Tennis).
 Our results suggest that SCoBots provide competitive performances on every tested game despite the constraints of multiple bottlenecks within their architectures.
 Overall, our experimental evaluations show that RL policies based on interpretable concepts extraction decoupled from the action selection process can, in principle, lead to competitive agents.

 \textbf{Inspectable SCoBots' to detect misalignments (Q2).} \\ The main target of developing ScoBots is to obtain competitive, yet \textit{transparent} agents that allow for human users to identify their underlying reasoning process.
 Particularly, for a specific state, the inspectable bottleneck structure of SCoBots allows to pinpoint not just the object properties, but importantly the relational concepts being used for the final action decision.
 This is exemplified in Fig.~\ref{fig:backtracking} on Skiing, Pong and Kangaroo (\cf App.~\ref{app:decision_trees} for explanations of SCoBots on the remaining games).
 Here we highlight the decision-making path (from SCoBots' decision tree based policies), at specific states of each game.
-For example, for the specific game state extracted from Skiing, the SCoBot agent selects \texttt{RIGHT} as the best action, because the signed distance from its character to the left flag is larger than a specific value ($+15$ pixels).
+For example, for the game state extracted from Skiing, the SCoBot agent selects \texttt{RIGHT} as the best action, because the signed distance from its character to the left flag is larger than a specific value ($+15$ pixels).
 Given the nature of the game this inherent explanation suggests that the agent is indeed basing its selection process on relevant \textit{relational} concepts.

 A more striking display of the benefits of the inherent explanations of SCoBot agents is depicted by the Pong agent in Fig~\ref{fig:backtracking}.
-Specifically, the provided explanation suggests that the agent is basing its decision on the vertical positions of the enemy and of its own paddle (distance between the two paddles on the $y$ axis).
+The provided explanation suggests that the agent is basing its decision on the vertical positions of the enemy and of its own paddle (distance between the two paddles on the $y$ axis).
 In fact, this suggests that the agent is largely ignoring the ball's position.
 Interestingly, upon closer inspection of the enemy movements, we observed that, previously unknown, the enemy is programmed to follow the ball's vertical position (with a small delay).
 Thus, the vertical positions of these two objects are highly correlated (Pearson's and Spearman's correlations coefficient above $99\%$, \cf App.~\ref{app:pong_mis}).
-Moreover, the ball's rendering can lead to visual flickering, explaining why SCoBots base their decision on the potentially more reliable feature of the enemy paddle's vertical position.
+Moreover, the ball's rendering contains flickering, explaining why SCoBots base their decision on this potentially more reliable feature, the enemy paddle's vertical position.